koo5/koordinator2000/sapper/my-app/README.md

-# sapper-template

-The default [Sapper](https://github.com/sveltejs/sapper) template, available for Rollup and webpack.
+# adapted from sapper-template, The default [Sapper](https://github.com/sveltejs/sapper) template, available for Rollup and webpack.

 ## Getting started